 Under Arizona law, a divorced person’s will remains valid but the ex is disqualified as a potential beneficiary of the estate.
 But, a decree of separation does not terminate the marriage and does not disqualify the spouse as a beneficiary.
-If there is a divorce, the ex is removed from any position named in the will such as personal representative, executor, guardian or trustee.
+If a couple chooses to use los angeles divorce lawyers and legally separate, the ex is removed from any position named in the will such as personal representative, executor, guardian or trustee.
 A new will could be drafted reinstating the ex.

 What happens to a revocable trust upon divorce?

 In the event of a divorce, Arizona law treats a living revocable trust similar to a will.
 If one or both spouses dies before the trust is dissolved as part of the divorce settlement, each spouse’s share of the trust would be distributed to the beneficiaries as if there was no surviving spouse.
 If there are separate trusts, the ex is disqualified as a beneficiary of the trust.
 The ex would also be removed as a successor trustee.
 However, if the trustmaker (settlor) wanted to keep the ex-spouse as a beneficiary or successor trustee, the trustmaker could sign a restatement of the trust to stating this.
 You must do this with a verified attorney to make sure everything is above board and legal.
 Take a look here at other attorneys that can assist you with this if you are not based in Arizona to receive our services.

 An ex is automatically removed as an agent named in a financial or health care power of attorney.
 The power of attorney could still be used if an alternate agent is named.

 What happens if a divorced person fails to remove the ex as a beneficiary on an IRA?